ekhadley/subliminal/README.md

  - I was probably over-focusing on the unembedding.
 Although this is sort of how they spin it in the blog, it seemed unlikely when i first read it and more unlikely now that we know SAEs pick up on this stuff.
  - mean logits still seems like relevant though but also shows nothing.
 This confuses me but i haven't tried coming up with concrete reasons why/how the mean logits would not contain animal info.
+    - hmm. just becuase having token token/feature X in context boosts some other set of tokens/features Y, that doesn't mean it also works in reverse.
+      - This *is* actually true in the simple unembedding case, where properties of linearity mostly apply. $ x \cdot y = y \cdot x. $
+      - but not for the model as a whole.

  - Why does sublearning sometimes fail?
 There are two(?) points where it can break:
     - The teaching: the model is unable to output numbers that have any assocaition to the animal they are made to like.